 Large households include five or more persons.
-Due to the limited supply of affordable, adequately-sized units to accommodate large households, large families face an above-average level of difficulty in locating adequate housing.
+Due to the limited supply of affordable, adequatelysized units to accommodate large households, large families face an above-average level of difficulty in locating adequate housing.
 Even when larger units are available, the cost is generally higher than that of smaller units.
 The lack of supply, compounded with the often lower incomes of larger families, results in many large families living in overcrowded conditions.

-American Community Survey estimates (2015 - 2019) show that large households comprise 8.3 percent of all households in Santa Barbara.
+The 2015 to 2019 ACS shows that large households comprise 8.3 percent of all households in Santa Barbara.
 This percentage has not changed since the 5th Cycle Housing Element.
 Of those, 32.5 percent are owners and 67.5 percent are renters.
 By comparison, households of 2-4 persons comprise 59.5 percent and single person households comprise 32.2 percent of all households.

-As shown in Chart 6, the City has approximately 14,328 occupied units with three or more bedrooms to accommodate approximately 3,098 large households.
-While finding suitably-sized affordable housing can be difficult for large households, these statistics demonstrate that the need for small units far exceeds that for units with three or more bedrooms.
+Overall, the housing need for small units exceeds that for units with three or more bedrooms.
 This trend is expected to continue in the coming decades due to the growth in the senior population, who often live alone.